islammarjan2005-star/nottingham/REPORT.md

-If the University wanted to reduce the EC workload, the main area to target would be coursework in the busiest modules in the week before a deadline - clearer communication, staggering the deadlines, or short automatic extensions for low-risk cases.
+If the University wanted to reduce the EC workload, the main area to target would be coursework in the busiest modules in the week before a deadline, meaning clearer communication, staggering the deadlines, or short automatic extensions for low-risk cases.
-Dissertation and Placement each only had one considered claim in this dataset, so I would not read much into those approval rates.
+Dissertation and Placement each only had one considered claim in this dataset, so I would be cautious around analysis of those approval rates.